ReviewsMotherboardsMSI MPG X870E Carbon WiFi Review: Performance Meets Style

 There are 4x M.2 slots (2x 5.0, and as many as 4.0) and 4x SATA ports.
 All the M.2 slots are cooled by MSI’s Shield Frozr heatsinks with double-sided thermal pads.
 The heatsinks are decent enough (just make sure your chassis’ airflow is good) and are easy to remove and install, courtesy of MSI’s “EZ” designs.
 It was extremely easy to work with and set up with this and plenty of other mechanisms (pre-installed I/O shields, Smart Button, EZ-Conn, and more).

 There are plenty of USB ports (22x) in total, and of course, we get 2x USB4 slots thanks to ASMedia’s ASM4242 chip.
 That’s plenty for even the most demanding users.
-The audio solution is powered by Realtek’s ALC4080 chip, which should be enough for casual users.
+Realtek’s ALC4080 chip powers the audio solution and should be adequate for casual users.
 There are dual LAN ports (2.5G and 5G), but it would have been nice to see a 10G one at this price.

 The MPG X870E Carbon WiFi is priced at $499 and is in the high-end (but not top-of-the-line) range of X870E motherboards.
 We’re thankful to MSI for sending us this model for review.